 This involved almost weekly travel and after a successful couple of years I shuttered the business in favor of being at home.
 Once again, what to do next?

 For one year I closed my door and experimented with hand drawn and painted elements, scanned textures and manipulation within Photoshop until I was happy with my tone and style.
 Fortunately, art directors and designers liked what they saw.
 Good commissions steadily grew and I have been a freelance conceptual illustrator ever since.
 Aside from commissions, my work is available through re-licensing and limited edition prints.
-For two years now I am also the chair of the advisory board for the multi-media curriculum at Lake Washington Institute of Technology.
+For the past few years I was the chair of the advisory board for the multi-media curriculum at Lake Washington Institute of Technology.
 Additionally, about two to three times a year I am invited to lecture to students and attending faculty of the institute about the ins and outs of illustration.
 It's fun for me to listen to student questions as they entertain illustration as a career.
 I would enjoy doing the same at other schools.
 So, if you have an interest please shoot me an email.

 Sans travel, commuting and distraction, everyday, our two big, black dogs Hugo and Coco faithfully take the trek with me to the studio with the command, "Let's go to work!".
 Their idea of work is to sleep and dream of chasing squirrels and our two cats.
 My idea of work is create the smartest, most aesthetic imagery I can conjure while enjoying the view and considering myself to be pretty lucky.